dk14/wolfram-mega/src/client-api/README.md

 Security note on DLC atomicity during interactive signing.
 Do not sign opening (funding) DLC transaction until all CET transactions are co-signed.

-Security note on interactive sign: precommitments are skipped.
-One-off pk is assumed.
+Security note on interactive sign: if no precommitments implemented, rogue keys are welcome.

 ## Utils
 `utils/` folder contains examples of oracle endpoint and auto-signing services (configs are in `utils/cfg`):